-WAU IDs and parking permits are obtained at the Office of Safety and Security.
-The Safety and Security department, also operates a lost and found service; distributes free pamphlets about campus parking, security, fire and safety; and provides security escort services on campus.
+WAU IDs and parking permits are obtained at the Office of Public Safety.
+The Public Safety Department also operates a lost and found service; distributes free pamphlets about campus parking, security, fire and safety; and provides security escort services on campus.

 Lost and Found